 Different aspects of cluster demographics probe different physics.
 By studying the shape of the cluster mass function (CMF), and in particular the initial CMF (ICMF) that applies to the youngest clusters, we can constrain star formation theories and provide an observational check on simulations.
 Studies to date show that over much of its range the ICMF is well-described by a powerlaw $dN/dM\propto M^{\alpha_M}$ with a slope $\alpha_M \approx -2$ across a wide range of galaxy properties, corresponding to equal mass per logarithmic bin and suggesting a scale-free formation process \citep[e.g.,][]{2012Fall_MID,2014Chandar_MID}.
 However, the shape of the ICMF at its high-mass end ($\gtrapprox 10^4 M_{\odot}$) remains uncertain.
-Some authors report that a truncated distribution such as a Schechter function describes the data better than the pure power-law \citep[e.g.,][]{2012Bastian_Schetcher, LEGUS2017, 2017PHAT}, while others question the statistical significance of claimed detections and instead suggest that the dearth of massive clusters is simply a size-of-sample effect \citep[e.g.,][]{Larsen02a, 2020Mok}.
+Some authors report that a truncated distribution such as a Schechter function describes the data better than the pure powerlaw \citep[e.g.,][]{2012Bastian_Schetcher, LEGUS2017, 2017PHAT}, while others question the statistical significance of claimed detections and instead suggest that the dearth of massive clusters is simply a size-of-sample effect \citep[e.g.,][]{Larsen09, 2020Mok}.
 If there is a real truncation in the mass function, its location must depend somehow on the galactic environment, since rapidly star-forming galaxies with large cluster populations often harbour clusters with masses larger than the reported truncation masses in more modestly star-forming galaxies \citep[e.g.,][]{2015MID, 2017Linden_inclusive}.
-The presence of a non-existence of a high-mass break in the ICMF, its value, and its variation with galactic environment provide an important clue to the star formation process.
+The possible absence of a high-mass break in the ICMF, as well as its value and variations with the galactic environment, can provide important clues about the process of star formation.